MetPX/sarracenia/doc/mirroring_use_case.rst

 There is a standard Linux feature known as INOTIFY, which can trigger an event when a file is modified.
 By setting an INOTIFY trigger on every directory in the tree, we can be notified of when any file is modified in the tree.
 This was the initial approach taken.
-It turns out (last January), that INOTIFY is indeed a Linux feature, in that the INOTIFY events only propagate across a single server.
+It turns out (in January 2017), that INOTIFY is indeed a Linux feature, in that the INOTIFY events only propagate across a single server.
 With a cluster file system like GPFS, one needs to run an INOTIFY monitor on every kernel where files are written.
 So rather than running a single daemon, we were faced with running several hundred daemons (one per physical node),